strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 - `--execute`: This initiates a ressignment that you describe using a JSON file.
 We'll refer to this file throughout as reassignment.json, though you can name it how you like.
 Note that when the execution of an --execute command completes the reassignment has only been started.
 - `--verify`: This checks whether reassignment that you previously started (using --execute) has actually completed.

-Constructing a reassignment.json can anything from a bit tedious to a piece of work in its own right.
+Constructing a reassignment.json can be anything from a bit tedious to a piece of work in its own right.
 To help with this the tool provides an optional third mode, `--generate`, to generate one from a list of topics you provide in a different JSON file, which we'll be calling topics.json.
 You can use the reassignment.json that is produced by a --generate invocation directly, or modify it further prior to actually making changes using --execute.

 ## Partition Reassignment in detail

-When you make changes to a partition there are three possible cases:
+When you make changes to a partition's assignment to brokers there are three possible cases:

 1. Changes which require moving data between brokers.
-2. Changes which require moving data between volumes on the same broker.
+2. Changes which require moving data between volumes on _the same_ broker.
 3. Change which require no data movement at all.

 The first case leads to additional inter-broker network traffic, in addition to the normal traffic required for replication.